Maurizio Sarri

-Maurizio Sarri (/it/; born 10 January 1959) is an Italian professional football manager who is currently manager of Serie A club Lazio.

-Sarri did not play football professionally, taking part as an amateur centre back and coach while working as a banker.
+Maurizio Sarri (/it/; born 10 January 1959) is an Italian professional football manager who is currently manager of Serie A club Atalanta.
+Sarri did not play football professionally, taking part as an amateur centre-back and coach while working as a banker.
 In 2005, he had his first Serie B job at Pescara.

 In 2014, Sarri won promotion to Serie A with Empoli, and after preserving their place in the top flight he was hired by Napoli.
-He won several individual awards while managing the Naples-based club; after finishing as league runners-up in 2017–18, Sarri moved to English club Chelsea, where he won the UEFA Europa League in his only season with the club.
-He returned to Italy to coach Juventus in 2019, with whom he went on to win the Serie A title in his first season, becoming the oldest manager to win Serie A. After being sacked by Juventus, he was appointed manager of Lazio in 2021 before resigning in 2024.
-He returned as manager of Lazio in June 2025.
+He won several individual awards while managing the Naples-based club; after finishing as league runners-up in 2017–18, Sarri moved to Chelsea, where he won the UEFA Europa League in his only season with the English club.
+He returned to Italy to coach Juventus in 2019, with whom he went on to win the league title in his first season, becoming the oldest manager to win Serie A. After being sacked by Juventus, he was appointed manager of Lazio in 2021 before resigning in 2024.
+He returned as manager of Lazio in June 2025 for one season before leaving for Atalanta in 2026.

 Early life

 Son of a Tuscan worker (his father Amerigo, a former professional cyclist, worked as a crane operator at Italsider in Bagnoli, a district of Naples), Sarri was raised in Castro (province of Bergamo) and then in Faella (municipality of Castelfranco Piandiscò, in the province of Arezzo), where he divided his time as an amateur footballer and banker for Banca Monte dei Paschi di Siena in Tuscany.
-His work as a banker saw him travel Europe, working in London, Zürich and Luxembourg.
+His work as a banker saw him travel Europe, working in London, Zürich, and Luxembourg.

-A centre back, he completed his schooling in Figline Valdarno, having David Ermini as his deskmate.
+A centre back, Sarri completed his schooling in Figline Valdarno, having David Ermini as his deskmate.
 Sarri played only at an amateur level, in Figline's local team, having failed trials with Torino and Fiorentina.
 At the age of 19, Montevarchi was close to signing Sarri but Figline asked for a compensation of 50 million lire, and the deal eventually collapsed.
 He later refused a move to Pontedera, and subsequently retired with Figline after struggling with injuries.

 Sarri used to work in the bank in the morning, and trained and played in games in the afternoon and evening.
 In 1990, aged 28, he transitioned into coaching, following the same schedule he adhered to for his entire work life.
 After gaining employment with minor side Tegoleto, he decided to quit his job to devote himself exclusively to his coaching career.